telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         make coverage INSTALL_DIR=~

-*NOTE*: note that functional test relying in debug traces are expected to fail under coverage execution (this is due to the LM_T macros used by the debug traces are disabled in the coverage code building, due to they add "noise" in condition coverage, thus making coverage reports more useful).
+*NOTE*: Functional tests relying in debug traces are expected to fail under coverage execution.
+This is due to the LM_T macros used by the debug traces are disabled in the coverage code build, as they add "noise" in condition coverage.
+This way coverage reports are more useful.